VMware vSphere: What's New [V8]

 - Upgrade multiple ESXi hosts in a cluster in parallel

-- Stage an ESXi host image prior to remediation
+- Stage an ESXi host image before remediation

 - Auto Deploy